 Unlike other rental companies and airbnb type rentals, we have an on site repair shop.
-Josh, our full time expert VW mechanic on staff maintains our fleet in house and keeps the campervans in top shape.
+Josh, our full time expert VW mechanic maintains our fleet in house and keeps the campervans in top shape.
 We inspect all of our vehicles before sending them out on a trip.
 In the event of a breakdown you should contact us immediately and we will take care of the situation.

 The vans are available to pick up at our facility in Portland, Oregon or at our facility in Phoenix, AZ.
 The Road Trip Oregon address is 1327 NE 82nd ave, Portland OR and Road Trip Arizona is 5346 N. 91st ave, Glendale AZ.
 You may make arrangements to pick up or drop off in a different city however we charge an extra fee for that depending on the city.
 We have seasonal specials for pick up in Portland drop off in Phoenix and visa versa, contact us for details.